WW2 Roma Internment

 There is no legal basis for the concentration of gypsies in centers under guard and discrimination against gypsies on a racial basis would not be possible for constitutional reasons.Czech Interior Ministry 1946

 Act 117/1927 was removed from legislation only in 1950.
-What comes next you can read about on the Pig Farm post.
+Read the Pig Farm post for what happens next.

 Media Credits: Romea.cz